seanhaneberg/bitwise-examples/README.md

 # Bitwise Examples

-This document is an general overview of bitwise operators and how their used in professional software development.
+This document is an general overview of bitwise operators and how they are used in professional software development.

 ## Repository

-This repository (`bitwise-operators`) contains supporting resources, including working code samples and interview questions.
+This repository (`bitwise-operators`) contains documention, working code samples, and interview questions.

 ## Contributing